 However, note that Windows Defender is one of the core security features for your computer.
 If you delete the directory, you might face other problems.
 That’s why think before you do it.
 If you apply this method, all the risks associated with it will be at your discretion.
 We are by no way responsible if your computer becomes vulnerable to malware attacks or any issues of that kind after deleting this core component of your Windows 10 computer.

 If you have intended to follow this step, our suggestion for you is to create the backup of your files and the system restore point.
-This will enable you to restore your PC to the original state if anything does not seem to be working sound.
+This will enable you to restore your PC to its original state if anything does not seem to be working sound.
 Here are the steps you need to follow if you want to delete the Windows Defender directory:

 - Browse C: Program Files directory to find the Windows Defender folder.